38zo/zontact/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A simple floating contact button for WordPress: fast, accessible, and clutter-free.
+A simple floating contact button for WordPress fast, accessible, and clutter-free.

 == Description ==

-Most contact form plugins try to do everything and end up slowing your site down.
+Most contact form plugins try to solve every use case and end up slowing sites down.

-**Zontact does one thing well.**
+**Zontact takes a different approach.**

+It focuses on one thing: helping visitors contact you quickly and easily.

-It adds a clean, lightweight floating contact button to your WordPress site.
-When clicked, it opens an **accessible modal contact form** so visitors can reach you quickly without page reloads, visual clutter, or bloated features you don’t need.
+Zontact adds a clean, lightweight floating contact button to your WordPress site.
+When clicked, it opens an **accessible modal contact form**, allowing users to get in touch without page reloads, visual clutter, or unnecessary features.

-Zontact is built for performance, usability, and accessibility.
-If you want a simple way for users to contact you without installing a heavy form builder, Zontact is for you.
+Built with performance, usability, and accessibility in mind, Zontact is ideal if you want a reliable contact solution without installing a heavy form builder.

 ### What Zontact Does

-* Adds a floating contact button to your site
+* Adds a floating contact button to your site (optional)
-* Opens a fast, accessible modal with a contact form
+* Opens a fast, accessible modal contact form
 * Sends messages directly to your email
-* Optionally stores messages in WordPress for easy access
+* Optionally stores messages in WordPress for later reference

 No page builders.
 No third-party services.
-No unnecessary extras.
+Just clear communication.

 ### Who It’s For

-* Small business owners who want customers to contact them easily
+* Small business owners who want an easy way for customers to reach them
-* Freelancers who need a reliable contact solution for client sites
+* Freelancers building fast, reliable client websites
-* Anyone who values speed, simplicity, and clean design
+* Anyone who values simplicity, performance, and clean design

 ### Performance & Accessibility First